solodev/cloud-documentation/src/Groups/Add User Group/index.md

 **Name** | **Description**
 :--- | ---
 Name | Type a group name.
-Description | Enter the description of a group, if needed.
+Description | Enter the description of a group.
+(Optional)

 ## Confirm